fbpx

 Kurepay

-I had a short stint here.
 Kurepay was a digital wallet platform that processed crypto payments and transactions.
 They were one of the partners we worked with at Dash, and we ran co-marketing campaigns together to drive growth.
-The CEO heard I left Dash and personally invited me to join his team, pitching his vision… the usual
+The CEO heard I left Dash and personally invited me to join his team, pitching his vision – the usual.
+Here I was a digital marketing manager wearing multiple hats, doubling as a growth, PR & comms, SEO and social media manager, etc. I grew the platform to nearly 50k users and put them on the spot via growth hack, content and media publications.

 Celo